 Members of the Department of Mathematics conduct research in Mathematics and its applications.
 The Department's research enterprise involves all regular Faculty members, postdoctoral fellows and graduate students.

-Faculty members of the Department of Mathematics have research interests spanning the areas of Analysis, Algebra, and Geometry and Topology:
+Faculty members of the Department of Mathematics have research interests spanning the areas of Applied Math, Analysis, Algebra, and Geometry and Topology:

 Geometry and Topology

 Some Department members specialize in areas that bridge these classifications and are applicable in other disciplines.
 Specific interests include stacks, derived categories, algebraic combinatorics, combinatorial algebra, number theory, graph theory, cryptography, Galois cohomology and quadratic forms, homotopy theory, higher categories, homotopy type theory, toric varieties, noncommutative geometry, quantum groups and Hopf algebras, analytic and CR-geometry, symplectic geometry, harmonic analysis, singularity theory, and mathematical physics.

 See the Current Research Projects page for a description of ongoing research projects in the Department.

 Please also see faculty and Postdoctoral Fellow Profiles on their respective webpages.